devamirsadeghian/Sadaf_Gallery/README.md

 # 🌐 API

-The application includes RESTful APIs that can be consumed independently from the Blade frontend.
+The application includes RESTFULL APIs that can be consumed independently from the Blade frontend.

 The API architecture allows easy integration with: